iogf/crocs/README.md

 The type parameter maps to expression string so defined above.
 There is a naur_calc.py file that implements the Backus-Naur-like approach.

+It is also interesting the fact that when a grammar is defined in such a way it allows inheritance, that is in the same manner as it happens with the lexer definition.
+Thus it is possible to modify some grammar rules or just extend a given grammar.

 The idea behind Crocs arouse when i was working to abstract a set of existing tools to improve